dkhimey/HPGuppiDaq/README.md

     These Redis updating functions can be run on multiple nodes.
 To aggregate the data, a connection to Redis can be established from any node (preferably the head node).
     To do this, use the function:
     ```julia
+    conn = RedisConnection(host="redishost")
+    function func()
+        # grab data from updated redis key
+        abspwr = hget(conn, "data", "avgpwr")
+        # convert abstract string to floats
+        pwr = reinterpret(Float32, codeunits(abspwr))
+        # reshape to original shape
+        pwr = reshape(pwrarray, (2,1,64))
+        # display plot using RedisDisplay module
+        display(RedisDisplay.snapshot_power(avgpwr))
+    end
-    DataFromRedis.readRedis(func, pubchan = "chan-data")
+    DataFromRedis.readRedis(conn, pubchan = "chan-data", func)
     ```
     This function listens to messges broadcast on the `pubchan` channel.
 Each time a message is received, the function runs `func()`. `func` is implemented by the user and can perform any number of calculations.
-An exmaple function `plotpwr()` is given in `DataFromRedis.jl`.
+An exmaple is given above and in `DataFromRedis.jl`.
 Ideally, this function will access the data on the channel and under the key previously set by the `pushRedis()` function, perform some calculations, and either plot or store the results.

 3. #### **Option 3: FFT**